simonjj/aca-wp-monitor/README.md

 ## Details and Notes
-- This script is intended to be run as a job and inside the ACA environment you intend to monitor.
+- This script is intended to be run as a job inside the ACA environment you intend to monitor.
-- It uses system assigned managed identity to authenticate itself as both a *Monitoring Metrics Publisher* and *Reader*.
-These roles will have to be set up.
+- It uses system assigned managed identity to authenticate itself as both a **Monitoring Metrics Publisher** and **Reader**.
+These roles will have to be assigned to the managed identity for the job.
-- Metrics are published and available on its Metric tab.
+- Metrics are published and available on the job's Metric tab.
 - The script requires the following environment variables to be provided to it `SUBSCRIPTION_ID`, `RESOURCE_GROUP`, `ENVIRONMENT_NAME`.
-A forth one (`CURRENT_APP_NAME`) will be provided automatically as part of the runtime environment.
+A forth one (`CURRENT_APP_NAME`) will be provided automatically as part of the ACA runtime environment.
 - The script uses [Azure's Python SDK](https://learn.microsoft.com/en-us/azure/developer/python/sdk/azure-sdk-overview).